SEARCH

 Sometimes things like aphids can just be removed with a spray of the garden hose.
 And other pests like Japanese beetles can be hand-picked or captured with duct tape.

-But most bugs belong in our gardens and do no real harm.
-They’re just living their best lives.
-And our lives depend on them.
+Most bugs belong in our gardens and do no real harm.
+“Good” bugs are important but “bad” bugs are often food for them.
+They’re all just living their best lives.
+And our lives—and nature— depend on them.

 24Plastic Clamshells